Epileptic Seizures: Studies Show How CBD Can Effectively Help

 Miraculous Anecdotal Evidence Still Isn’t Evidence: The Quest for Proof

-Nevertheless, the medical community has a high bar for deeming something as true and demanded irrevocable proof that CBD is indeed efficacious in the treatment of epilepsy-induced seizures in pediatric epilepsy patients.
+Nevertheless, the medical community has a high bar for deeming something as true and demanded irrevocable proof that CBD is indeed efficacious in treating epilepsy-induced seizures in pediatric epilepsy patients.

 Stigmatization, legal hurdles, challenges in sourcing quality products,s and affordability are barriers to access that many parents with epileptic children face today, especially those in the Dravet and Lennox-Gastaut populations.